Dev-Sd3/Dev-Sd3/README.md

 # Welcome!

 Hello!
-I am a 21-year-old computer science student with a passion for AI, machine learning, and data science .
+I am a 22-year-old computer science graduate with a strong interest in data engineering and software development.

-My ultimate goal is to automate mundane and tiring tasks, freeing up time for people to pursue their passions and live a more fulfilling life, and making our day-to-day routines more manageable.
+I enjoy working on projects that combine practical problem-solving with data insights using different tools.

 Also into hardware and building computers that go brrr